SPxiaomin-zz/github_blog/_posts/2016-01-23-javascript-eleven.md

 category: javascript
 ---

+- 16/2/17 Reduce builtin function usage(16/2/18)

+    the reduce() method applies a function against an accumulator and each value of the array (from left-to-right) to reduce it to a single value.

+    reduce() function accepts 2 parameters (M: mandatory, O: optional):

+    (M) a callback reducer function to be applied that deals with a pair of previous (result of previous computation) and next element until end of the list.

+    (O) an initial value to be used as the first argument to the first call of the callback.

 - 16/2/16 Basics: Declarations(16/2/17)

         var y, x = y = 1 //== var x; var y; x = y = 1